 We're leading where others will follow, as a beacon of sustainability across the city.
 In Midtown alone we've found ways to reduce our waste, change our daily habits and detox our district.
 We're working with you to source alternative products to help project Midtown as the leading plastic-reducing destination for work and leisure.
 A place where businesses like yours change society for the better.
 And saying ‘no' to plastic pollution is just the beginning. in association with the London Evening Standard, that continues to turn the spotlight on Midtown.

-BEE MIDTOWN HAVE CREATED GUIDES FOR BOTH BUSINESSES AND INDIVIDUALS TO HELP REDUCE THEIR SINGLE-USE PLASTIC FOOTPRINT WHICH CAN BE ACCESSED THROUGH THE BELOW LINKS:
+MIDTOWN BID HAVE CREATED GUIDES FOR BOTH BUSINESSES AND INDIVIDUALS TO HELP REDUCE THEIR SINGLE-USE PLASTIC FOOTPRINT WHICH CAN BE ACCESSED THROUGH THE BELOW LINKS:

 WE HOPE YOU WILL JOIN US IN TAKING ACTION TO REDUCE MIDTOWN’S RELIANCE ON PLASTIC!

-In March 2019, BEE Midtown called for submissions for the design of a new ‘focal and inventive’ information kiosk to replace the existing fixed structure outside Holborn underground station.
+In March 2019, Midtown BID called for submissions for the design of a new ‘focal and inventive’ information kiosk to replace the existing fixed structure outside Holborn underground station.

 The existing, manned kiosk, located on Kingsway, oversees a bustling location between the City and the West End: a meeting point of history, culture, commerce, education and creativity.
 The structure aims to welcome, direct and interact with as many visitors as possible.
 However, the way people communicate, source information and traverse through cities is changing rapidly, and our interactions should change to keep pace.